ionlyseespots/ambient-design/README.md

 ## Development

 This project is in early development.
-Ambient is about HTML as a presentation format.
+Ambient is about using HTML to convey structure in a consistent grid system.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.

 * Web site: http://ionlyseespots.github.io/ambient-design/index.html